SFT: Effective and Cost-Effective

 Studies show that Solution-Focused Therapy is:

-If you're searching for low-cost therapy in the UK, or simply a more flexible approach to mental health support, BetterTalk ensures high-quality, accessible counselling tailored to your needs.
+If you're searching for low-cost online therapy or couples counselling, or simply a more flexible approach to mental health support, BetterTalk ensures high-quality, accessible support tailored to your needs.

 Psychology Today points out that Solution-Focused Therapy is "one of the world's most widely used therapeutic treatments (De Shazer, 2007, Hsu, 2011) ...the efficacy, practicality, and optimistic nature of the treatment translate well across cultures, and... allows patients to maintain familial relations and personal dignity while addressing mental health issues."
 (Solution-Focused Brief Therapy | Psychology Today).